sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 msg.msg_iovlen = 1;
 ```

-`struct sockaddr_nl` contains a field called 'nl_pid', which in our case must be set to 0 since we are talking to the kernel, remember?
+`struct sockaddr_nl` contains a field called *nl_pid*, which in our case must be set to 0 since we are talking to the kernel, remember?

 # **interpreting the response**

 The response to a RTM_GETLINK dump request is a packet comprised of: nlmsghdr + ifinfomsg + several attributes.
 The ifinfomsg inside provides some general information about the interface.
-Most notably, the ifi_flags field is set to a value that represents the state of that device.
+Most notably, the **ifi_flags** field is set to a value that represents the state of that device.
 Reconsider the ip output and notice the various flags set for your interfaces:
 ```text
 wlp1s0: <BROADCAST,MULTICAST,UP,LOWER_UP> ...